 Methodology: Utilization rates are based on claims data.
 Reliable data requires waiting for the 90-day claims lag allowed for providers to file claims.
-The rate of utilization is calculated as follows:

-Numerator is the number of unique utilizers of case management services for a specific quarter.
+The rate of utilization is calculated as follows: Numerator is the number of unique utilizers of case management services for a specific quarter.
 Denominator is the total number of IBHP members for the same quarter, in thousands.

-Analysis Figure 9: Case Management Services utilization rates for young adults 18-20 are flat over the study period but are down 3% for Children & Youth and down 2% for adults over 21.
+Analysis: Case Management Services utilization rates for youth and young adults 18-20 are flat over the study period but are down 5% for adults over 21.